 STEP 2 – REMOVE OLD WINDOW AND INTERIOR WINDOW TRIM

-- If you have any glass windows or any other breakable objects near by, either cover them up with a sturdy cardboard or relocate them temporarily.
+- If you have any glass windows or any other breakable objects near by, either cover them up with a sturdy cardboard or relocate them temporarily

-Please make sure to wear your work gloves, goggles and ear protection when hammering away.
+Make sure to wear your work gloves, goggles and ear protection when hammering away.
 It will be hard to continue when your ears are ringing and can’t see when small concrete shards are hitting your eyes.

 First thing I had to do was remove the bottom bracing that was installed as a window “lock” (fig.4.1).
 At the same time, also removed hinges that were screwed to the top header jamb (fig.4.3).

 Unfortunately, the window itself was caulked to the frame so it was impossible to remove the glass window so I placed a tarp outside and using a brown paper bag as a cover, I gently broke the window glass outward (fig.5.1).
-I then removed the window frame itself and interior trim pieces (fig. 5.2, fig.5.3 and fig.5.4)
+I then removed the window frame itself and interior trim pieces (fig. 5.2, fig.5.3 and fig.5.4).

 STEP 3 – REMOVE ROUGH OPENING WOOD FRAMES

 - Once the window and interior trim pieces were removed, it took about 20 minutes to completely remove the supporting frame.
 I took my time taking out one component out at a time so I did not encounter any problems.